crmlatte/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student from the list after confirmation.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the search results after confirmation.
+* `delete A1234567W` deletes the student with matching student ID.

 ### Clearing all entries : `clear`